v-sevilla/jscafe/README.md

 ### Issues
 - SampleAPIs' Coffee API was a mix of Swedish and English
 - Some of the items in the API were incorrectly categorized
+- Unable to fetch json files due to CORS errors

 ### Solutions
 - Translated API into English
 - Created json files to categorize drinks correctly
+- Temporary solution for CORS errors is to use live server on VS Code

 ### Future Implementation
 - Install node and express to resolve CORS errors